modelica/ModelicaSpecification/Tutorial.md

 ```
 The purpose of the ground model is twofold.
 First, it defines a reference value for the eletric potential.
 Secondly, the connections will generate one Kirchhoff’s current law too many.
 The
-ground model handles this by introducing an extra current quantity p.i, which implicitly by the
+ground model handles this by introducing an extra current quantity `p.i`, which implicitly by the
 equations will be calculated to zero.

 ### Comparison with block oriented modeling